nclwater/Shetran/COMPILING.md

 1. Create a Visual Fortran empty console application.
 File|New|Project search Fortran and select "Empty Project" ("A project for creating a command-line application"?)

 	Project name 	= Shetran
-	Location 		= location of the Shetran folder containing the source code folder Solution name 	= Shetran
+	Location 		= location of the Shetran folder containing the src code folder Solution name 	= Shetran

 	Select "Create"